minprog/prog-project/10 Schedule/10 Week 1/10 Week 1.md

 ### Submitting

 You will need to submit your prototype code by *push*ing it to GitHub.
 Your design document should be an evolution of the proposal in the project Wiki.
 (GitHub wikis track changes, so we can always look at older versions if needed.)

+### Presenting

+You are to present your progress on Friday, thereby using the materials and prototype you have created.
+To make your fellow students and your mentor fully understand what you will be building, prepare a very short demo of the different mockup screens.
+Then, show how the application will be built technically.